rubyworks/minitap/README.md

 ### MiniTest 4

+If you are still using MiniTest 4.x you will need to use Minitap version 4.x as well.
+In your dependencies be sure to specify this version.
+For example in your Gemfile:

+    gem "minitap", "~> 4.0"

-If you are still using MiniTest v4 or less, custom report formats are set by assigning `MiniTest::Unit.runner` to an instance of a custom runner class.
+For Minitest 4 and and older, custom report formats are set by assigning the `MiniTest::Unit.runner` to an instance of a custom runner class.
 In our case we want to set it to an instance of `MiniTest::TapY` or `MiniTest::TapJ`.
 So in your project's test helper script add, e.g.